 Yellow is another emotional colour representing creativity and energy.
 It can create a feeling of optimism and give a boost of freshness to a design.
 In contrast to this, it can often have medical connotations, being used to represent cowardice (Yellow-bellied) and has a strong connection with warning and hazard signs.

 Green has immediate connotations with nature and works extremely well to display environmental friendliness.
-On the flip side to this, green is also the colour of envy and jealousy, although it is nature that will always have the strongest connection to this colour.
+Green is also the colour of envy and jealousy, although nature will always have the strongest connection to this colour.

 Blue is known to represent intelligence and trust.
 The colour can create a calm atmosphere and is also often strongly connected to faith and religion.
 This “smart” colour is one of the most used colours on the web, with some of the worlds biggest digital brands using it as the main colour within their design after greys and blacks.

 Purple has a strong connection to royalty, along with conveying wisdom.
-It is also a soothing colour, with a calming effect, which explains why it is often seen used on beauty products.
+It is also a soothing colour, with a calming effect, explaining why it is often seen on beauty products.

 Black has so many connotations.
-It can create a sense of class and formality and is often used with fashion brands as it works well with almost all other colours.
-Being a dark colour, black also has many negative connotations and can be seen as an evil colour and is used to represent death.
+It can create a sense of class and formality, often used with fashion brands as it works well with almost all other colours.
+Black also has many negative connotations and can be seen as an evil colour and is used to represent death.

 White is a pure colour, which has an immediate connection to innocence.
 It’s a fresh colour and it also works with most other colours in the palette.
 There are very few negative connections with the colour.